dfkaye/dfkaye-blog/content/posts/first.md

 Each of those is suboptimal in the age of [Content Security Policy](https://content-security-policy.com/).

 ## I Just Wanted to Create a Blog with CSS and JavaScript Demos

-> *We are not making progress when we break the most basic functions of the web.*

 So, I turned to Hugo, made a test site, then started on this site.